 It all started as a gift idea.
 Soon, resident of St. Petersburg Maxim Kosmin came to like pre-revolutionary postcards containing mocking humor and launched an online community where he began collecting them.

-His collection currently contains about 200 hundred postcards.
+His collection currently contains about two hundred postcards.
 Auction houses and flea markets are his main sources.
 Each card is a great example of good old pre-revolutionary Russian humor.
 Enjoy!

 “Two fools are fighting while the third fool watches.”

 A trap for men

 A vegetarian: “If only I escape the danger, I promise to start eating meat.”